 We always provide real, unbiased reviews but we have to inform you that some of the links on our site are affiliate links and we may earn a commission at no cost to you to keep the lights on.
 Thanks for supporting Recovatech!
 Read our policy.

-If you suffer with arthritis, carpal tunnel, neuropathy or just generalized pain in your hands from overuse, the iReliev hand massager is one of the best hand massagers to help ease and melt away the discomfort.
+If you suffer with arthritis, carpal tunnel, neuropathy or just generalized pain in your hands from overuse, the iReliev hand massager is one of the best hand massagers to help relieve the discomfort and improve your circulation.

 For someone such as myself that is always working out, lifting heavy weights, and then spending the rest of the day typing away on a keyboard, the iReliev hand massager has been a godsend.